mlmldata2018/Coral-Bleaching-Project-MS263/README.md

 There are two python "*.py" files.
 They contain functions used by the notebooks, and are here to make the project free-standing.

-Dependencies are detailed in the main notebook.
 This project was completed with jupyter notebook 5.5.0, python version 3.6.5, and the following libraries: cartopy 0.16.1, matplotlib 2.2.2, numpy 1.14.3, pandas 0.22.0, and scipy 1.1.0.
 The source code and data repository is https://github.com/mlmldata2018/Coral-Bleaching-Project-MS263.

+Input data is stored in the data directory of the repository.

 ### The questions